-I’ve learned a lot from observing her passionate dedication to every brush stroke on any medium.
+I’ve learned a lot from observing her passionate dedication to every brushstroke.
 More so, I’ve learned the joy of the creative process that comes back and pushes me to do more, no matter the task, all those years since.

-I remember the feeling the undeniable joy when we built a toy tower in my grandparents’ living room.
-Made of cubes, topped by cylinders, along with balls throughout the crevices, topped by cars, propped by sticks, garnished with toy soldiers and decorated with mini houses.
+I remember feeling the sheer joy when we built a toy tower in my grandparents’ living room.
+It was made of cubes, topped by cylinders, along with balls throughout the crevices, topped by cars, propped by sticks, garnished with toy soldiers and decorated with mini houses.
 No structure, no scheme, no rules.

 It felt magical.

 That day I received a gift of seeing the world beyond the brittle net of rules invented, taught, and enforced by man.